institute-of-coding/accreditation-standard/docs/standard/rationale.md

 The primary requirements of employers include –

-- graduates must be billable (competent)
+- graduates must have proven experience and be ready to work in a professional working environment (competent)
 - graduates must be adaptable (underpinning knowledge for cognate skill areas)
 - graduates must be effective problem solvers (which is fundamentally what university education is about)